alexshtf/alexshtf.github.io/_posts/2026-01-20-Spectrum-Speed.md

 # A custom $$k$$-th eigenvalue function

-First, we'll need two utilities to convert tensors from PyTorch to CuPy and back via dlpack:
+First, we'll need two utilities to convert tensors from PyTorch to CuPy and back via DLPack:
 ```python
 def _torch_to_cupy(x: torch.Tensor):
     """ Zero-copy via DLPack for CUDA """